Vectorial1024/ExpressBusServices/README.md

 ## Extra QOL Behavior: Improved Unbunching

 Buses will now unbunch based on the number of vehicles on the line.
 This results in generally higher effectiveness of high-frequency buses, while also maintaining reasonable spacing for low-frequency buses.
 (Note: due to tech limitations, there is a max amount of time that buses can wait at termini, and I cannot influence that; so low-frequency buses cannot be too low-frequency if you are aiming for an even distribution of buses in the line.)

+## Extra QOL Behavior: Metro Tight Schedules

+Metros will now unbunch only at termini stations (currently only the first station in the line as decided by the in-game data structure).
+This means metros will no longer dwell at intermediate stations, which incurred efficiency loss when the same platform was shared between e.g. the main line and a spur line.
+The spur line would likely unbunch, blocking the main line.
+With this change, Metro efficiency is therefore greatly improved.

 # Motivation